Voice Dictation for Lawyers: GDPR and Client Confidentiality

 2. Download the desktop app

-Fast Dictate is available on both Mac and Windows.
+The desktop app is available on both Mac and Windows.
 The installation takes under a minute.
 There is no complex setup, no driver to install, and no microphone calibration needed.

 3. Test in your usual software